MuralidharanDeepa/Phonepe-Pulse-Data-Visualization-and-Exploration/README.md

 ### Step 1: Install Required Libraries

-  - Before running the project, make sure to install the necessary libraries mentioned in the Dashboard.py file.
+  - Before running the project, make sure to install the necessary libraries mentioned in the Phonepe.py file.

 ### Step 2: Execute ETL Process

-  - Use the ETL.py file to perform the Extract, Transform, Load (ETL) process on the Phonepe Pulse data.
+  - Use the Phonepe_pulse.ipynb file to perform the Extract, Transform, Load (ETL) process on the Phonepe Pulse data.

 ### Step 3: Run the Dashboard